AguaClara/UASB/Reports and Manuals/fall2018report_draft2.md

 For our initial experiments, red dye was loaded into the system manually by running the pump until a set amount of dye was visible in the tubing, then injected through running the water pump.
 In future quantitative tests this will be controlled through ProCoDa as well using the second pump.

-## Results and Analysis
+## Results

-During tests, the team uses ProCoda to pump water through an influent pipe down the center of the small-scale reactor.
+During tests, the team uses ProCoDa to pump water through an influent pipe down the center of the small-scale reactor.
 The influent pipe extends to about a half of a centimeter above the reactor’s bottom.
 Once influent water hits the bottom of the reactor, it travels upwards through the layer of tapioca.
 Then, when the the water level in the reactor reaches the height of the effluent tube, water exits the reactor

 The behavior of the mini-reactor during tapioca tests has been somewhat on par with that of a functional UASB reactor.
 In the team’s initial tests with a 100 RPM pump, there was no observable fluidization of the the tapioca blanket; however, the transition to a 600 RPM pump and subsequent increase of influent flow rate resulted in the partial fluidization of the tapioca.
 The layer of tapioca did not lift entirely off the bottom of the reactor, but there was noticeable stretching of the tapioca layer as influent wastewater traveled through it, and the sludge blanket did indeed stretch uniformly.

+## Analysis
-But in a properly functioning UASB reactor, the wastewater will then spread out evenly as it travels through the sludge blanket, so that it has the maximal possible surface contact with the granules in the sludge blanket.
+In a properly functioning UASB reactor, the wastewater will spread out evenly as it travels through the sludge blanket, so that it has the maximal possible surface contact with the granules in the sludge blanket.
 This has not happened in our tests.
 The team added red dye to influent water in order to follow the path of water through the model reactor.

 As shown, the reactor has been slightly lifted off the lab bench so a camera can be placed below and record the water movement at the opening of the influent tube.
 In doing so, the team observed the formation of preferential pathways through the tapioca layer.
-Preferential pathways are what happens when when incoming wastewater forms a tunnel through the sludge blanket and shoots through that tunnel instead of distributing itself evenly throughout the sludge blanket.
+Preferential pathways occur when incoming wastewater forms a tunnel through the sludge blanket and shoots through the tunnel instead of distributing evenly throughout the sludge blanket.
 As a result of preferential pathways, wastewater only gets contact with a very small portion of the surface area of the sludge blanket and hydraulic retention time is decreased, so the wastewater is not adequately cleaned.
 The testing showed the formation of preferential pathways along the walls of the reactor and along the influent tube.

-[Can you provide some diagrams to illustrate the results you have?
+[PARTIALLY RESOLVED-AG-Can you provide some diagrams to illustrate the results you have?
 And when comparing the properly functioning UASB reactor and the result you have, can you also explain more about it and the possible reasons?
 You can also separate results from analysis.]

 ### Future Work
-The team will need to rethink the design for the UASB reactor’s influent system.
-It must be altered to force wastewater to flow more evenly through the sludge blanket to eliminate preferential pathways.
+The design for the UASB influent system must be altered to force the flow of wastewater more evenly through the sludge blanket in order to eliminate preferential pathways.

 The team has a few ideas on how to combat this problem.
 One idea is to change the number of influent pipes.
 While the majority of tests have been done with a single influent pipe, two pipes could lead to the wastewater being distributed more evenly among the sludge blanket.
 This will be a key area for the team’s tests in the upcoming month.
 So far, the team has only run an experiment with two tubes once, and very little could be concluded from that experiment due to significant leakage at the connection where the influent tube split off into two separate tubes.
 Once the connection is corrected, the team will resume tapioca tests.